jphaugla/datastaxStreamsetsDocker/README.md

  * **Files Directory** - The absolute file path to the directory containing the sample .avro files.
  * **File Name Pattern** - `cc*` -
  *The ccdata file in the samples directory is a bzip2 compressed Avro file.*  Data Collector will automatically detect and decrypt it on the fly.
- * **Files Compression** - None.
-FYI, origins can read compressed Avro files automatically based on the header information in the files.
-There's no need to configure this property to read compressed Avro files.

 In the data format tab, choose Avro.